dev-dorn/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The set command prints everything that’s been defined in the current session — not just exported variables.
 6-create_local_variable Creates a new local variable called BEST with the value "School".
-This variable exists only within the current shell session or subshell where it’s defined
+This variable exists only within the current shell session or subshell where it’s defined 7-create_global_variable This script creates a global environment variable named BEST with the value "School".
+Global variables are available to the shell and all child processes